infinitecoder1729/maths-with-python/README.md

 14. Printing Disarium Numbers in the specified Range
 15. Multiplication of Matrices (Without using any pre-built Modules)
 16. Finding all possible numbers that can be formed with the digits of a provided number
+17. Finding Compund Interest for the given values of Principal, Rate of Interest and Time (in years)

 ### Definately More to come :)